 By using fumed silica impregnated with polyethlenimine, researchers at the USC Loker Hydrocarbon Research Institute aim to recycle harmful excess carbon dioxide in the atmosphere.
 Their new material can absorb carbon dioxide from both dry and humid air and can release it simply by heating it up.
 With ongoing research, the scientists hope this technology will help turn carbon dioxide into a renewable fuel source for humanity.

-A team of USC scientists has developed an easy-to-make material that can scrub large amounts of carbon dioxide from the air.
+A team of University of Southern California (USC) scientists has developed an easy-to-make material that can scrub large amounts of carbon dioxide from the air.

 One day in the future, large artificial trees made from the material could be used to lower the concentrations of the greenhouse gas in the Earth’s atmosphere.
 Until then, the material can be used to scrub the air inside submarines and spacecraft, as well as certain kinds of batteries and fuel cells.